avineeth/gyan/java_interview.md

   - interpreted
   - directly executed by a supported processor (bytecode is the native instruction set of some CPUs)

+## Just In Time (JIT) Compilation
+- Java byte code is interpreted however this is not as fast as directly executing native code on the JVM’s host CPU.
+To improve performance the Oracle Hotspot VM looks for “hot” areas of byte code that are executed regularly and compiles these to native code.
+The native code is then stored in the code cache in non-heap memory.
+In this way the Hotspot VM tries to choose the most appropriate way to trade-off the extra time it takes to compile code verses the extra time it take to execute interpreted code.

 ## Class Loader Architecture
 - There may be more than one class loader inside a Java Virtual Machine.
 - The primordial class loader (there is only one of them) is a part of the Java Virtual Machine implementation.